Yooroonah Tank Barrier

-Yooroonah Tank Barrier is a heritage-listed former tank barrier om Waterfall Way, Ebor, New South Wales, Australia.
+Yooroonah Tank Barrier is a heritage-listed former tank barrier on Waterfall Way, Ebor, New South Wales, Australia.
 It was designed by Eastern Military Command (Australian Government) and built in 1942 by the Department of Main Roads, the Dumaresq Shire, local workers and miners.
 It is also known as Yooroonah Tank Traps and Ebor Tank Traps.
 The property is owned by the Office of Environment & Heritage (State Government), Transport for NSW (State Government) and the Rural Lands Protection Boards State Council.
 It was added to the New South Wales State Heritage Register on 27 November 2009.

 History

 With the outbreak of World War II, and Japan's entry into the conflict in 1941, Australia was feeling increasingly vulnerable to invasion by its enemies.
 Japan's superiority in the air and by sea made the invasion of Australia eminently possible and, with a growing national fear of such an event occurring, various defence measures were quickly planned by the government.
 Despite defence resources being severely limited, with shortages in skilled manpower and tools, Australia's response was to develop these defence systems and position them along its coast and tablelands.

 With particular inland roads being the primary source of communication and movement of populations, stock and supplies, it became increasingly important to control access to these strategic routes in light of the threat of Japanese invasion.
 To do this, and slow the advance of the enemy if invasion did occur, it was decided that construction of a number of inland defence barriers and anti-tank obstacles was of critical importance to Australia's defence.
 Up to 50 systems were constructed in eastern NSW during this time, with eight in Dumaresq Shire Council (including the Yooroonah Tank Barrier).

 In early January 1942, the Australian Military Forces Eastern Command called for the construction of these inland roadblocks to be carried out simultaneously and to commence immediately.
 Despite obvious urgency, the shortage of skilled labour and materials saw delays in work on the Dumaresq Shire sites, with work on the Yooroonah Barrier (T/5 and T/5A) commencing in late January.